 Academic advisors are available to provide guidance, support and coaching to prospective, new and current students.
 Academic advisors are located on the first floor of the Student Center.
-For more information call (405) 945-8678, email advisement@osuokc.edu or visit us online at https://osuokc.edu/advisement.
+For more information call (405) 945-8678, email okc.advisement@okstate.edu or visit us online at https://osuokc.edu/advisement.

-ACCOMODATIONS AND SUPPORT RESOURCES FOR STUDENTS WITH DISABILITIES
+ACCOMMODATIONS AND SUPPORT RESOURCES FOR STUDENTS WITH DISABILITIES